akasnowmaaan/snowdesign.com/README.md

 Details
 - Written with iA Writer
-- Built using Zurb Fondation and Foundation Icons
+- Built using Zurb Foundation and Foundation Icons
 - Coded with Panic Coda
+- Managed with GitHub (and the Mac desktop app for it)
 - Images generated from Photoshop, Sketch, Marvel, Balsamiq Mockups, and Keynote
 - Images optimized using ImageOptim
 - Browser QA assisted by Browsershots.org